 Moving Forward Together: People, Power, and Justice

-As we gather for FCCP’s 2019 Convening, with critical questions facing our democracy, a powerful upswell of organizing and engagement has helped reshape what appears possible for 2020 and beyond.
-FCCP members and our extended philanthropic network stand at an inflection point: 2020 will mark a year of national elections and the decennial census, continued assaults against the rule of law, and critical policy battles being fought at state and national levels.
-Impacts from the year ahead will chart a new course for the country and fundamentally redefine who counts and has agency to shape the political agenda.
+When we gathered for FCCP’s 2019 Convening, with critical questions facing our democracy, a powerful upswell of organizing and engagement helped reshape what appeared possible for 2020 and beyond.
+FCCP members and our extended philanthropic network stood at an inflection point: 2020 would mark a year of national elections and the decennial census, continued assaults against the rule of law, and critical policy battles being fought at state and national levels.
+Impacts from the year ahead would chart a new course for the country and fundamentally redefine who counts and has agency to shape the political agenda.

-Join us this November in Detroit.
-Together, we will draw inspiration from past and present examples of people in the region organizing to overcome obstacles and achieve a better future for their community.
+Thank you for joining up in November 2019 in Detroit.
+Together, we drew inspiration from past and present examples of people in the region organizing to overcome obstacles and achieve a better future for their community.
 In just two years, Michigan swiftly turned the page to become a leader in democracy reform and representation: thwarting gerrymandering, passing pro-voter ballot measures, mobilizing for the 2020 Census, and electing a wave of women to office.

-FCCP will bring together grantmakers, thought leaders, and changemakers in strategic dialogue.
-We will discuss our challenges, learn from shining examples that are propelling our democracy and equitable participation, and identify opportunities for collaboration as we move forward together to build a just and equitable democracy.
+FCCP brought together grantmakers, thought leaders, and changemakers in strategic dialogue.
+We discussed our challenges, learned from shining examples that are propelling our democracy and equitable participation, and identified opportunities for collaboration as we moved forward together to build a just and equitable democracy.

 Registration and Lodging

 Registration and room block information available here.

 Agenda & Schedule Print Version

 Tuesday, November 19

 |11:00 am||Registration Opens|